The Individualized Service You Need To Pursue the Fresh Start You Deserve TALK TO ME TODAY ABOUT MEDIATION

-There are several types of alimony: Permanent, Rehabilitative, Durational, Bridge-the-Gap, Lump Sum, and Temporary.
-If you are an alimony candidate or facing the potential for an alimony obligation, I will discuss the different types of alimony, and when each is appropriate.
-Several factors are analyzed, but a determination of alimony will always consider “Need and Ability to Pay”, whether the recipient has the need, and whether the payor has the ability to pay.
+There are several types of alimony: Rehabilitative, Durational, Bridge-the-Gap, Lump Sum, and Temporary.
+If you are an alimony candidate or facing the potential for an alimony obligation, we can negotiate the different types of alimony, and when each is appropriate.
+Several factors are analyzed including a statutory formula, but a determination of alimony will always consider “Need and Ability to Pay”, whether the recipient has the need, and whether the payor has the ability to pay.

 Is Alimony Appropriate in Your Case?